google/caliban/README.md

-Our more detailed [Getting Started](https://caliban.readthedocs.io/en/latest/getting_started/prerequisites.html) documentation has instructions for Linux boxes, `nvidia-docker` setup and Google Cloud credential configuration, so you can run locally against GPUs or submit jobs to Cloud.
+Our more detailed [Getting Started](https://caliban.readthedocs.io/en/latest/getting_started/prerequisites.html) documentation has instructions for Linux boxes, `nvidia-docker` setup and Google Cloud credential configuration.
+Armed with these tools you'll be able to run scripts locally using a your GPU or submit caliban-dockerized jobs to Cloud.

+Now that you have Caliban installed:

-For a short tutorial, see the [Getting Started](#getting-started) section below, or read the [Overview](#overview) for a discussion of Caliban's subcommands.
+- see the [Getting Started](#getting-started) section below, or
+- read the [Overview](#overview) for a discussion of Caliban's subcommands.

 ## Overview